AustinCMoore/little-esty-shop/README.md

 * Utilize advanced routing techniques including namespacing to organize and group like functionality together.
 * Utilize advanced active record techniques to perform complex database queries.
 * Practice consuming a public API while utilizing POROs as a way to apply OOP principles to organize code.

+Additionally, each of us were individually tasked with adding a feature to our website for the solo project evaluation requirement.
+This feature was to add functionality for merchants to create bulk discounts for their items.
+A “bulk discount” is a discount based on the quantity of items the customer is buying, for example “20% off orders of 10 or more items”.
+The learning goals for this portion included:

+* Write migrations to create tables and relationships between tables
+* Implement CRUD functionality for a resource using forms (form_tag or form_with), buttons, and links
+* Use MVC to organize code effectively, limiting the amount of logic included in views and controllers
+* Use built-in ActiveRecord methods to join multiple tables of data, make calculations, and group data based on one or more attributes
+* Write model tests that fully cover the data logic of the application
+* Write feature tests that fully cover the functionality of the application

 <p align="right">(<a href="#top">back to top</a>)</p>